 room 117

-The Irish Heritage Club at Loyola Academy seeks to integrate Irish culture into our school through activities like Irish Dancing, learning the Gaelic language, and representing the Irish community of Loyola Academy.
-The Irish Heritage Club welcomes students of all backgrounds open to learning about the Irish culture.
+The Irish Heritage Club seeks to integrate Irish culture into our school through activities like Irish dancing and music, engaging with Irish stories and movies, and learning the Irish language.
+The Irish Heritage Club represents the Irish community of Loyola Academy and welcomes students of all backgrounds who want to learn more about Irish culture.

 • Loyola Alliance